JetsGame/GroomRL/runcards/README.md

 Parameters are defined through a runcard which is stored in json format.

-It is made of a dictionary of up to five entries
+It is made of a dictionary with several entries

 ## groomer_env
 The groomer_env entry is itself a dictionary containing all the